-(3) Dollars not in thousands.
+- (1) Includes Vera Bradley full-line and factory outlet stores. - (2) As a result of the temporary closure of Vera Bradley stores due to COVID-19 during a portion of the prior-year first quarter, the Company's comparable store sales and comparable sales calculations were not meaningful and therefore were not provided. - Obliars not in thousands.
 Average net revenues per gross square foot are calculated by dividing total net revenues for our stores that have been open at least 12 full fiscal months as of the end of the period by total gross square footage for those stores.
 Remodeled stores are included in average net revenues per gross square foot unless the store was closed for a portion of the period.
-As a result of the temporary closure of Vera Bradley stores due to COVID-19, the Company's fiscal 2021 first quarter average net revenues per gross square foot calculations were not meaningful and therefore were not provided.
+As a result of the temporary closure of Vera Bradley stores due to COVID-19 during a portion of the prior-year first quarter, the Company's prior-year average net revenues per square foot were not meaningful and therefore were not provided.

-Thirteen Weeks Ended May 2, 2020, Compared to Thirteen Weeks Ended May 4, 2019
+Thirteen Weeks Ended May 1, 2021, Compared to Thirteen Weeks Ended May 2, 2020